 If you do not enroll for coverage at this designated time or do not maintain the coverage through your retirement, you are not eligible for this coverage.
-See "Supplemental Medical Plan Eligibility" for more information.
+See "Supplemental Medical Plan Eligibility" on page 141 for more information.

 This is a term (year-to-year) plan.
 You must maintain your coverage every year.